nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/Item.rst

    :param restAdapter: The REST Adapter instance.
    :param meta: The item meta data returned from REST Adapter.
    :param absoluteParentPath: The absolute parent path of this item.
+   :param state: The parent state of the item.
+   :param shareKey: The share key of the item if the item is of type share.

+Item
+^^^^

+.. java:constructor:: public Item(Parcel source)
+   :outertype: Item

+   Initializes the Item instance.

+   :param source: The parcel object parameter.

 Methods
 -------
 changeAttributes
 ^^^^^^^^^^^^^^^^

-.. java:method:: public boolean changeAttributes(HashMap<String, String> values, VersionExists ifConflict) throws BitcasaException, IOException
+.. java:method:: public abstract boolean changeAttributes(Map<String, String> values, BitcasaRESTConstants.VersionExists ifConflict) throws BitcasaException
    :outertype: Item

    Changes the specified item attributes.

    :param values: The attributes to be changed.
    :param ifConflict: The action to be taken if a conflict occurs.
-   :throws IOException: If a network error occurs.
    :throws BitcasaException: If a CloudFS API error occurs.
    :return: boolean A value indicating whether the operation was successful or not.

 copy
 ^^^^

-.. java:method:: public Item copy(Container destination, Exists exists) throws IOException, BitcasaException
+.. java:method:: public Item copy(Container destination, String newName, BitcasaRESTConstants.Exists exists) throws IOException, BitcasaException
    :outertype: Item

    Copies the item to the given destination.